 If you’re looking for some gift ideas for men, chances are that a book is a great idea.
 But, the hard part is knowing which one to get, right?
 I got you covered.
 I talked to my Facebook gals, had them hit up their men to find out their most favorite book, and then tell me all about it.
 Real men, real favorites.
-Here’s 15 of the books they suggested (some new favorites, others are favorites from their childhood, that they still love today.)
+Here’s 15 of the best books for men that they suggested (some new favorites, others are favorites from their childhood that they still love today.)
 I hope you find the perfect one!

-When you’re done checking these out, be sure to see my Father’s Day Gift Ideas for 2014, follow my Gifts for Men Pinterest board, and check out the Gifts for Men categories tab, where you’ll find all previously shared gifts for men that have been featured on the blog.
+When you’re done checking out this list of the best books for men, be sure to see my Father’s Day Gift Ideas, follow my Gifts for Men Pinterest board for continuous ideas, and check out the Gifts for Men categories tab on the blog, where you’ll find all previously shared gifts for men that have been featured.

 Lone Survivor by Marcus Luttrell with Patrick Robinson ~ “On a clear night in late June 2005, four U.S. Navy SEALs left their base in northern Afghanistan for the mountainous Pakistani border.
 Their mission was to capture or kill a notorious al Qaeda leader known to be ensconced in a Taliban stronghold surrounded by a small but heavily armed force.
 Less then twenty-four hours later, only one of those Navy SEALs remained alive.